Search

 Types of Car Engines

 There are many important parts of a vehicle that help keep it running and able to move from place to place.
-One of the most vital that needs to be working properly at all times is the engine.
-It holds the power necessary for your car to function.
+One of the most vital is the engine.
+It produces the power necessary for your car to function.

 How Car Engines Work

-While there are several engine types when it comes to size and layout, all late-model vehicles (apart from hybrid electric models) use the internal combustion engine.
+While there are several different types of engines, when it comes to size and layout, all late-model vehicles (apart from hybrid electric models) use the internal combustion engine.

 Combustion is the process that results from energy being released from the fuel and air mixture present inside an engine.
-An internal combustion engine ignites and combusts fuel to convert energy into torque, or mechanical energy.
+An internal combustion engine burns fuel to convert chemical energy into torque, or mechanical energy.

 There are thousands of controlled explosions occurring every minute the engine is running.
 Most internal combustion engines have a four-stroke combustion cycle: